misleadingname/scavenger/README.md

 print("Image: <img src=\"data:image/png;base64," . base64_encode($pearl->getData("image")) . "\" \>");
 ```

+### Misc

+Scavenger introduces some new constants into PHP:

+- `PROJECT_ROOT` - Being the root of the project.
+(Where for example, `config.ini` resides.)
+- `APP_ROOT` - Application root.
+(The `App` folder.)
+- `SCAVENGER_ROOT` - Represents the root of Scavenger's internals.
+For internal use only.

+Under no circumstances, should `{APP_ROOT}/Public/index.php` be ever edited.
+Use `{APP_ROOT}/Header.php` for custom
+initialization code.
+Doing so could lead to merge errors while updating Scavenger.

 ## Installation

 1. Fork this repository then clone it to a local directory.
 2. Execute `composer i` in the project directory.
 3. Copy the config.ini file and modify the value(s) to your liking.
 4. You've made a Scavenger project!

 ### Webserver configuration.

-As Scavenger relies on a router script to function, you need to fall back to the index.php script in an event of the URL not being a valid path on the filesystem. e.g. `/user/1`.
+As Scavenger relies on a router script to function, you need to fall back to the index.php script in an event of the URL
+not being a valid path on the filesystem. e.g. `/user/1`.

 Example with NGINX:

 ```nginx
 try_files $uri $uri/ /index.php;
 ```